 Reverse a Linked List

-Difficulty: Easy, Asked-in: Microsoft, Amazon, Adobe, SAP Labs, Qualcomm
+Difficulty: Easy, Asked-in: Microsoft, Amazon, Adobe, Qualcomm.

 Let’s understand the problem